upbound/docs/content/getstarted-devex/create-controllers.md

 ```

 ## Step 1: Create a new project
 Upbound uses project directories containing configuration files to deploy infrastructure.
 Use the `up project init` command to create a project directory with the necessary scaffolding.
-Previously, this would require manually creating directories, writing configuration files, and manually defining resources.

 ### Init the project
 ```shell